Wills and Executors Sydney

 How is an executor or trustee protected against further claims before the estate or trust can be safely distributed?

 A Notice of Intention to Distribute the Estate (or Trust) should be advertised, in the prescribed form, giving at least thirty (30) days for claimants to notify the legal personal representative of their claims.
 Distribution should not take place until at least six months after the date of death or, if the legal personal representative has received notice of an intention to make a family provision claim which has not been commenced, at least 12 months after the date of death.

 AM Legal Compensation Lawyers Directory.
 Click on the link for more information on wills and executors.

-Please telephone Antony Mastrogiannis should you wish to discuss the above, have further questions or to make an appointment.
+Please telephone Antony Mastrogiannis should you wish to discuss the above, have further questions or make an appointment.

 For a limited time we are offering 10% discount for Wills and executors Sydney enquiries for past and present clients.